Understanding phonograms helps readers and writers decode words and spell words correctly.

 - Level 1: Uses the movable alphabet to isolate sounds.
 Provides auditory as well as visual discrimination.

-- Level 2: Offers students the opportunity to chose appropriate phonograms for spelling practice.
+- Level 2: Offers students the opportunity to choose appropriate phonograms for spelling practice.

 - Level 3: Offers students the opportunity to create their own sentences using words that contain phonograms.